mikelvinciguerra-max/Doppler-spectrogramms/README.md

 - c/
 - d/

 This organization is useful for evaluating environment generalization, where a model is trained on one environment and tested on others.
+In the local repository, the corresponding generated folders are named `doppler_output_a`, `doppler_output_b`, `doppler_output_c`, and `doppler_output_d`.

+The repository also contains a small example dataset in `data_ehunam/`, its processed version in `data_preprocessed/`, and generated Doppler profiles in `doppler_output/`.
+These folders are useful for inspecting the pipeline, but large-scale experiments may use an external dataset root.

 ---